Types of Courses

 Live web-conference courses.
 These online courses meet at a scheduled time weekly, and you participate in class live at that time.
 Meeting times are listed in course descriptions.

 On campus with online option.
-Some courses that meet on campus also have an option to participate online.
-The lecture videos are videotaped and posted to the course website within 24 hours of the class meeting.
-You watch the lectures at your convenience.
-In this type of course, you may attend class on campus, participate online, or do a combination of both.
+Many courses that meet on campus also have an option to participate online, either by watching live or by watching recorded class sessions.
+The classroom meetings are, with few exceptions, live streamed for registered students.
+Access to the live stream is through the Lecture Video page on your course website once the class has begun.
+The classroom meetings are also recorded and posted to the course website Lecture Video page within 24 hours of the class meeting.
+You can watch the recorded classroom meetings at your convenience.
+In this type of course, you may attend class on campus, participate live online, watch the recorded class sessions on your own time, or do a combination of the three.
+Please see the Video Course Guidelines for more information.

 Scheduled assignments or exams are required for online courses.
 We recommend you refer to the course website or syllabus when planning your schedule.